scheduleonce/developer-center/docs/Overview/introduction-to-the-scheduleonce-api.md

 Our API lets your application receive data from your OnceHub account.

 Based on REST principles, our API sends HTTP requests and returns data in JSON format.
-The API provides access to booking data such as meeting time, guest details, location, and up-to-date meeting status as well as the main setup objects, namely Users, Booking Pages, Master Pages and Event Types.
+The API provides access to booking data such as meeting time, guest details, location, and up-to-date meeting status as well as the main setup objects, namely Users, Booking Calendars, Booking Pages, Master Pages and Event Types.

 > 📘
 >